 If you make the decision to contact Children's Social Care, and the child or young person lives in Nottingham city, please call 0115 876 4800.

-Children and Families Direct is operational Monday to Friday at 8:30 am to 5:00 pm.
+City MASH is operational Monday to Friday at 8:30 am to 5:00 pm.

 Outside of these hours, the telephone number should be used for emergency safeguarding enquiries only.

 You may be worried about the repercussions of reporting your concerns to Children's Social Care, both for yourself and your family.
 The person making the call will always be asked for their name and contact details - so you can be contacted again if needed.
 However, you can ask for your details to remain confidential, or provide information anonymously.